BenjiEng/Breddit/breddit-proposal/README.md

 App Academy.
 By the end of this phase, users will be create a new account, login, and submit new posts.

-to create blogs and
-posts using simple text forms in Rails views.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: JSON API and First Backbone Views (~2 days)
+### Phase 2: Subreddits (~1 day)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
+In rails create the subreddit model and controller as well as the root controller and view.
+I will then add a Backbone subreddit model and collection.
+After, I will create the Form (to create new subreddits), Show, and Index.
 By the end of this phase, the existing Rails views will have been ported over to Backbone.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Viewing and Creating Posts (~1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will first be creating a posts controller and post model in Rails.
+Then I will create the Backbone Post Model and Posts Collection.
+I will create the Backbone Views for PostForm, PostIndex, and PostIndexItem.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Post Feeds (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedPosts` collection that fetches from the new route, then create a `FeedShow` view that uses the new collection.
-Ultimately, this will be the page users see after logging in.
+Add a 'feed' to the Posts Controller in Rails.
+In Backbone create a FeedPosts collection and a FeedShow View to display all the posts in a feed for the user.
+This will be the main page for all users.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Comments (~2 days)
-I'll need a `search` route that accepts a query in the params.
-The controller action will run two queries: one to find blogs where the `title` matches the search term, and another to find posts where one of their associated `Tag`s matches the search term.
-In Backbone, I plan to implement a `SearchResults` view that will display matching blogs in one column and matching posts in another.
+In this phase I will implement the ability to create comments on posts and other comments.
+I will create a Comments Model and Controller in Rails.
+Then I will create a Comments Model and CommentForm View in Backbone.

 [Details][phase-five]